-Although, if you have a larger budget for your project or know that you’ll be needing to support hundreds or thousands of photos and have a high volume of traffic, something more scalable like WP Engine may be in order.
+Although, if you have a larger budget for your project or know that you’ll be needing to support hundreds or thousands of photos and have a high volume of traffic, something more scalable like WP Engine or Kinsta may be in order.

 Whether you’re interested in one of the recommendations above or already have hosting, making sure that your server is already on or is capable of being upgraded to PHP 7+ is absolutely vital.
 Not just for Soliloquy’s performance but for your WordPress install and overall website performance.